eduffaut/eduffaut/README.md

 ### Hi there 👋

 * 👂 My name is Emmanuel, I'm from Uruguay and currently working on Agesic as Infrastructure Consultant.
-* 🌱 Studying Programmer Analyst in Ort University
+* 🌱 Studying Programmer Analyst in Ort University.

+### Skills

+* Infrastructure in general, sysadmin...
+* Cloud Knowledge
+* Coding...